sparra26/cot-4500-intro/README.md

 # Installation Requirements
-Requirements.txt specifies the version on Python and Numpy used.
+Requirements.txt specifies the version of Python and Numpy used.

 -Pip3 and python3: This can be checked by typing "python3 --version", "pip3 --version" into terminal.